Misc. Soft Drink & Mixer Ads

 Diet-Rite Cola

 Full color 9 1/2" x 13" ad for this Sugar-Free Cola.
-The ad has a picture of a young man in a pin-striped suit sitting and reading from a sheet of music with a woodwind instrument in his left hand and a bottle of diet-rite cola in his right.
+The ad has a picture of jazz musician Paul Horn in a pin-striped suit sitting and smiling at the camera as he rests his opened bottle of Diet Rite Cola on his sheet music and holds his woodwind instrument in his left hand.
 The ad headline says "Diet-Rite Cola...the one with the wonderful taste!" and the text calls it "America's No. 1 low-calorie cola".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 March 10, 1967